 What appears to be a real threat in sending the US into a deflationary scenario similar to the depression or Japan is the Fiscal Cliff.
 Due to current debt levels the US may need to raise interest rates to attract foreign investment into their treasury markets, particularly if the dollar weakens.
 This would be monetary tightening and would slow the current flow of capital.
 In order to avoid monetary tightening the US needs to introduce new taxes and spending cuts, which would again decrease the domestic money supply.
 Both scenarios are deflationary.

-After an initial market crash in both the Great Depression and Japan in the late 80’s both of these markets were stabilised for 3 or 4 years as the capital flows were increased and the currencies devalued by the powers at be.
-However, this monetary policy stabilised currencies for only a few years before the deflationary decline continued.
+After an initial market crash in both.
+In the Great Depression and Japan in the late 80’s both of these markets were stabilize.
+For 3 or 4 years as the capital flows were increase.
+And the currencies devalued by the powers at be.
+However, this monetary policy stabilized currencies for only a few years before the deflationary decline continued.

-In Japan the yen has continued to appreciate aggressively during these 20 years of deflation.
-We have seen the US market stabilised since the 2008 crash through increasing capital flows through its own QE efforts however, as mentioned, this could start to dry up and the effects of this policy lessen.
+In Japan, the yen has continued to appreciate aggressively during these 20 years of deflation.
+We have seen the US market stabilized since 2008.
+Crash through increasing capital flows through its own QE efforts.
+However, as mentioned, this could start to dry up and the effects of this policy lessen.

-An aging population could also be seen as deflationary as there is not the growth seen through an increase in population, which in Western nations had been seen consistently until the baby boomers generation.
+An aging population could also seen as deflationary.
+As there is not the growth see through an increase in population.
+Which in Western nations had seen consistently.
+Until the baby boomers generation.

-When the market crashed in 2008 and liquidity was sucked out of the market and gold prices dropped from $1,000 an ounce to $680 which is a 32% decline. $680 was also a key consolidation level for gold prior to running to $1,000 an ounce.
-A similar sell off next year could lead to gold falling to approximately $1,200 an ounce, if we do see a global contraction of capital flow and continued deflation.
+When the market crashed in 2008.
+And liquidity was suck out of the market.
+And gold prices dropped from $1,000 an ounce to $680.
+Which is a 32% decline. $680 was also a key consolidation level for gold prior.
+To run to $1,000 an ounce.
+A similar sell-off next year.
+Could lead to gold falling to approximately $1,200 an ounce.
+If we do see a global contraction of capital flow and continued deflation.
 Although, similar to $680 over the long-long-term $1,200 an ounce would definitely be a key accumulation point to get long.

-So to take a stand and pick a direction, purely because contrarians are remembered, I will go out on a limb and say $1,200 an ounce here we come!
-I would tackle the trade by selling under last year’s key support levels of $1,520 booking profits at $1,250 and swinging the position to get long.
-But just in case would also look to buy if prices move above a $1,800 with a price target of $2,500.
+So to take a stand and pick a direction.
+Purely because contrarians are remember.
+I will go out on a limb and say $1,200 an ounce here we come!
+I would tackle the trade by selling under last year’s key support levels of $1,520.
+Booking profits at $1,250 and swinging the position to get long.
+But just in case would also look to buy.
+If prices move above a $1,800 with a price target of $2,500.